 So, in this post we’ll try to understand what this update is all about and how can we align our SEO efforts to stay in the good books of Google.
 Lets dive in…

 What is Google’s MUM update and Why Does it Matter?

 Google’s Multitask Unified Model (MUM) algorithm update aims to improve online search capabilities by using artificial intelligence.
 Users are often faced with multiple searches, geographic, and language barriers when they use search engines.
 Google’s new algorithm will be able to detect and identify multiple topics at once, allowing users to find relevant information across various platforms such as Google images, YouTube videos and individual websites.
 It will help tackle complex search queries which may typically require multiple searches by predicting what those searches are and address as many of them as possible on a single SERP (Search Engine Result Pages).

-The algorithm will also allow for better results based on location and language and can translate up to 75 different languages, including texts and images.
+The algorithm will also allow for better results based on location (see also Local SEO) and language and can translate up to 75 different languages, including texts and images.
 This update bids farewell to one of the many preceding updates called BERT that was rolled out in 2019.
 So, it’s an evolution of the BERT algorithm, except it is 1000 times more powerful.
 MUM breaks down language barriers to give us the most comprehensive search engine functionality ever.
 It’s faster, broader, and more thorough than any previous search engine update.
 This certainly matters in a world where people expect detailed, relevant, and correct answers in seconds — anywhere, any time.

 How Google MUM Helps Get Things Done

 On average, Google finds that it takes people eight searches to complete complex tasks.
 The MUM update when fully rolled out will attempt to predict and answer all these searches in a single SERP….so think of it as an advanced recommendation system.